recogni/ue4-orchestrator/README.md

 ### `GET /ue4/play`

 Play the current scene in the editor viewport and activate the `server pawn`.
+Note that this uses `PlayMap` vs `GEditor->RequestPlaySession`.

 ### `GET /ue4/stop`